-- Purpose: The appeals procedure will enable an institution to seek reconsideration of a quality judgement(s) or outcome(s) before publication of the final report. - 18.1.1 The various provisions for reviewing the preliminary judgements of Review Teams and correcting factual errors in draft reports should mean that an Appeal is an action of last resort nevertheless, it is an important safeguard for institutions that there exists an independent channel through which they can have an appeal heard. - 18.2 Scope for an Appeal: The outcomes of quality assurance exercises (i.e. accreditation and validation) are potentially far-reaching for the institution.
-It is important, therefore, that the institution can have access to an appeals process where genuine concerns over the reliability and robustness of quality judgments and their outcomes can be independently tested. - 18.2.1 Appeals will only relate to quality assurance exercises (i.e. accreditation and validation) where the judgments and their outcomes have a formal or legal standing that require the institution's compliance.
-There can be no appeal against recommendations included in a quality enhancement exercise (i.e. review, audit or benchmarking) where the take-up of good practice recommendations is a matter of institutional choice and discretion. - 18.2.2 An institution should only resort to an appeal in cases where the quality assurance outcomes are either "Accredited with conditions" or "Not accredited".
-In either case, the Review Team will have decided that a significant proportion of the EQ-Arts Standards constituting either of these outcomes have not been met and it is towards these individual judgements of Standards, that the appeal should be directed - 18.3 Grounds for an Appeal: Whereas there is provision in EQ-Arts procedures for institutions to correct factual errors in review reports, prior to the reports being published, issues of factual accuracy will not constitute grounds for an appeal.
+- 19.2.1 Appeals will only relate to quality assessment exercises (i.e. accreditation and revalidation) where the judgments and their outcomes have a formal or legal standing that require the institution's compliance.
+There can be no appeal against recommendations included in a quality enhancement exercise (i.e. review, audit or benchmarking) where the take-up of good practice recommendations is a matter of institutional choice and discretion. - 19.2.2 An institution should only resort to an appeal in cases where the quality assessment outcomes are either "Accredited with conditions" or "Not accredited".
+In either case, the Review Team will have decided that a significant proportion of the EQ-Arts Standards constituting either of these outcomes have not been met and it is towards these individual judgements of Standards, that the appeal should be directed

+Grounds for an Appeal: Whereas there is provision in EQ-Arts procedures for institutions See section 19.2 to correct factual errors in review reports , prior to the reports being published, issues of Scope for an Appeal factual accuracy will not constitute grounds for an appeal.
 Nor can there be any appeal against the academic judgments made by peer reviewers.
 If, however, there were thought to be flaws in the processes leading up to such judgments then these may constitute the grounds for an appeal.
 In this respect, the following instances alone are grounds for appeal:

-- Evidence was supplied by the institution in documentation that was made available prior to a visit but was overlooked or ignored by reviewers when forming quality judgments about the academic provision; - For reasons beyond an institution's control it was not possible at the time of a visit for the institution to make some important evidence available to the reviewers; - There was some procedural irregularity in the conduct of the business during a visit that distorted the process of forming judgments. - 18.4 Appeals Process: Institutions should, at the earliest opportunity, alert the EQ-Arts Executive Office of their intention to lodge an appeal and before a final report has been published.
-All appeals must be made in writing and received by the EQ-Arts Executive Office within 20 working days of the formal notification of a confirmed outcome being communicated by the EQ-Arts Board and before the final report is published. - 18.4.1 The appeals documentation should be delivered both electronically (as a single pdf file) and in hard copy form to the EQ-Arts Executive Office in Amsterdam.
+- Evidence was supplied by the institution in documentation that was made available prior to a visit but was overlooked or ignored by reviewers when forming quality judgments about the academic provision; - For reasons beyond an institution's control it was not possible at the time of a visit for the institution to make some important evidence available to the reviewers; - There was some procedural irregularity in the conduct of the business during a site visit that distorted the process of forming judgments. - 19.4 Appeals Process: Institutions should, at the earliest opportunity, alert the EQ-Arts Executive Office of their intention to lodge an appeal and before a final report has been published.
+All appeals must be made in writing and received by the EQ-Arts Executive Office within 20 working days of the formal notification of a confirmed outcome being communicated by the EQ-Arts Board and before the final report is published. - 19.4.1 The appeals documentation should be delivered both electronically (as a single pdf file) and in hard copy form to the EQ-Arts Executive Office in Amsterdam.
 The date stamp on the electronic version of the appeal will be taken as the definitive date for it being within the 20-day cut-off point.
 Upon receipt of appeals in the EQ-Arts Executive Office they, and the date of their receipt, will be confirmed by email.
-Written appeals should include: - A covering letter from the institutional Head, confirming the appeal and providing a summary of its key points; - A document that: - Identifies the grounds upon which the appeal is to be considered (see above);
+Written appeals should include: